MBA/PGDM in India: Types, Eligibility, Exams, Cut-offs, Colleges and Careers

 Top Private Business Schools in India

 The decision between an MBA or a PGDM course rests on personal inclinations and aspirations.
 An MBA is a complete postgraduate course awarded by a university on theoretical knowledge along with the required skills.
-Whereas PGDM stands for Postgraduate Diploma in Management-a diploma course by autonomous institutes laying stress on practical skills along with industry applicability.
+Whereas PGDM stands for Postgraduate Diploma in Management diploma course by autonomous institutes laying stress on practical skills along with industry applicability.

 One of the most crucial factors that the candidates should remember before applying for an MBA or PGDM course is that if they want to pursue higher studies like a PhD then after doing PGDM they need to achieve a master's degree because it is a diploma degree.
 If it is an MBA then students can be admitted directly in the PhD course after completing their MBA course.

-The MBA/PGDM admission procedure involves the following:- Check Eligibility, Entrance Exam, Shortlisting, Selection Process which comprises GD, WlAT & PI rounds and Final Admission.
+The MBA/PGDM admission procedure involves the following: Check Eligibility, Entrance Exam, Shortlisting, Selection Process which comprises GD, WlAT & PI rounds and Final Admission.